Nonlinear Dirac equations, Monotonicity Formulas and Liouville Theorems: Nonlinear Dirac equations on complete manifolds

-The quantity \(\Omega\) depends on the geometry of the manifold \(M\) and, in general, it cannot be computed explicitly.
-For some explicit estimates on \(\Omega\) in terms of the geometric data we refer to \cite{MR2929724}, Lemma 3.2.
-In the case \(M=\mathbb{R}^n\) we have \(\Omega=2-n\).
+We denote its largest eigenvalue by \(\omega_{max}\).
+The eigenvalues of the Hessian of the Riemannian distance function depend on the geometry of the manifold \(M\) and, in general, they cannot be computed explicitly.
+For some explicit estimates on \(\Omega\) in terms of geometric data we refer to \cite{MR2929724}, Lemma 3.2.

+\begin{Lem} Let \((M,g)\) be a complete Riemannian spin manifold and suppose that \(\psi\) is a smooth solution of \eqref{soler}.
+Then the following formula holds